semin/ulla/README.markdown

 9. In case any positions are masked with the character 'X' in any environmental features will be excluded from the calculation of substitution counts.

 10. Then, it will produce a file containing all the matrices, which will look like the one below.
-For more details, please check this notes (http://www-cryst.bioc.cam.ac.uk/~kenji/subst/NOTES).
+For more details, please check this [notes](http://www-cryst.bioc.cam.ac.uk/~kenji/subst/NOTES "Kenji's NOTES").

         #
         # Environment-specific amino acid substitution matrices